 - Have a basic understanding of methods of preparing a wide range of substrates for plating.

-- Have knowledge of reel-to-reel plating technologies that can be employed for precious metals plating.
+- Have knowledge of reel-to-reel plating technologies used for precious metals plating.

 - Know the basics of the sulfamate nickel plating process which is commonly applied as an under-plate for precious metal deposits.